 Trigger Point Injection

-A trigger point injection is an option for some patients, which is used for treating painful areas of muscle containing trigger points.
+Trigger point injection, an option for some patients, is used for treating painful areas of muscle containing trigger points.
 A trigger point is a focal area of spasm and inflammation in skeletal muscle.
 Trigger points in areas such as the upper back and behind the shoulder can lead to neck pain, shoulder pain or headache.

 When muscles are unable to relax knots of muscle form around them.
 Such knots can be felt under the skin.
 Trigger points can cause irritation in the nerves around them and cause referred pain or pain felt in another body part.

 If your muscle pain doesn’t improve after other treatments, such as physical therapy and pain medication; then trigger point injection can be a choice of treatment for you.
 Trigger point injections are used for treating various conditions such as: